seannyD/DnDSocialNetwork/README.md

 -  Show: Name of Show.
 -  Role: One of 'Player', 'DM' or 'Guest'.
 -  Oneshot: 'Yes' if this is a one-shot game, otherwise it assumes it's a regular show.
 -  Link: url to video.
+The aim is to provide one example per group (e.g. the first game), or one link to a game where a guest plays, not to document every game.

 You can also edit existing files to add information or new players/guests.